UBC-MOAD/docs/getting_started.rst

 #. :ref:`Install Miniforge<InstallingMiniforge>` in your workspace on the EOAS Ocean collection of Linux computers

-.. _CreateYourAnalysisRepository:
+.. _SetUpYourAnalysisRepository:

-Create Your Analysis Repository
+Set Up Your Analysis Repository
 ===============================

 You will need to have: